Aunt Vadge: is it herpes? Or something?

 Hi Aunt Vadge,

-I had condom-protected sex with a guy in the beginning of July 2015, and in late August noticed a large lump, a painful swelling, on my left labia majora that appeared extremely rapidly, contained fluid when squeezed, but that went completely away within a day or two.
+I had condom-protected sex with a guy at the beginning of July 2015, and in late August noticed a large lump, a painful swelling, on my left labia majora that appeared extremely rapidly, contained fluid when squeezed, but went completely away within a day or two.

-I have had unprotected sex with a second guy since then, and since the beginning of September I have been having unprotected sex often with my new boyfriend (third guy, second since swollen lump) and none of us had any signs or symptoms of anything.
+I have had unprotected sex with a second guy since then, and since the beginning of September I have been having unprotected sex often with my new boyfriend (third guy), and none of us have had any signs or symptoms of anything.

-Also, I’ve been tested for STIs twice in the last month or so, and the first time I had blood work done which came back normal (although I’m not sure if they tested specifically for herpes or not) and just a few days ago had a swab test and was treated for a yeast infection.
-I’ve spoken with the guy from July and he said he had thorough blood work done before he could participate in sports as he is a student athlete and does not have herpes as far as he knows.
+I have also been tested for STIs twice in the last month or so – the first time was blood work that came back normal (though I am not sure if they tested for herpes), and a few days ago a swab test, where I was treated for a yeast infection.
+The guy from July said he had thorough blood work done for sport and does not have herpes as far as he knows.

-I am wondering that, if infected with HSV2 and having constant unprotected sex with a partner, what is the likelihood of them having symptoms?
-If none of us have any symptoms is it safe to assume it was not herpes?
+If someone were infected with HSV2 and having constant unprotected sex with a partner, how likely is that partner to have symptoms?
+If none of us have symptoms, is it safe to assume it was not herpes?

 Yours,